batosai/attachment-advanced/README.md

   /**
    * Step 2: Mark image as persisted, this will disable the
-   * functions of attachment lite that looks for multipart
+   * functions of attachment advanced that looks for multipart
    * body and attempts to write the file from the stream */ coverImage.isPersisted = true